Skip to main content

 By helping your children navigate their school responsibilities, you are not only aiding them in fulfilling their immediate responsibilities but also contributing to the shaping of their characters, habits, and values necessary for fulfilling larger responsibilities in the future.

-Through our Homework Policy at Sekolah Pelita Harapan (SPH), we foster a bilingual learning environment, emphasizing purposeful assignments.
 With this policy in place, parents can actively play a vital role in supporting their children by providing a dedicated study space, limiting distractions, and encouraging independent responsibility.

 Our learning program has been specifically designed to meet children’s needs so that they can grow into individuals who are able to make decisions and be responsible for all tasks given.
-Based on Christian faith and the principles of God’s word, our education is one of the best places for your child to grow and develop.

 Explore our website or contact us today to discover how SPH promotes lifelong learning through these key practices.